savonarola/pulse-meter/README.md

     command on a regular basis.
 This command reduces the stored data for passed intervals to single values, so that they do not consume storage space.

-## Command line interface

-Gem includes a tool `pulse`, which allows to send events to sensors, list them, etc.
-You should pay attention to the command `pulse reduce`, which is generally should be scheduled on a regular basis to keep data in Redis small.

-To see available commands of this tool one can run the example above(see `examples/readme_client_example.rb`) and run `pulse help`.

 ### Observers

 Observer allows to notify sensors each time some class or instance method is called